nicholasamorim/chuk/README.md

 This is a beta client for the [Companies House](https://www.gov.uk/government/organisations/companies-house) Beta Api.

 Compatible with Python 2 and 3.
+No dependencies required.

 More documentation to come, but a simple usage: